-Jussie Smollett Fires Back After Chicago Prepares To Sue Him For $130k
+Jussie Smollett Fires Back After Chicago Prepares To Sue Him For $130K

-Jussie Smollett’s lawyer responded to the City of Chicago’s threat to sue the actor by saying that the actor “will not be intimated.”
-In the letter, Smollett’s legal team suggests that they may counter-sue the city for defamation if it moves forward with the suit to collect the $130k payment to cover investigative costs that the city has demanded, according to the Chicago Tribune.
+Jussie Smollett’s lawyer responded to the city of Chicago’s threat to sue the actor by saying that the actor “will not be intimidated.”
+In the letter, Smollett’s legal team suggests that they may counter-sue the city for defamation if it moves forward with the suit to collect the $130,000 payment to cover investigative costs that the city has demanded, according to The Chicago Tribune.

 Attorney Mark Geragos sent a strong letter to the city threatening to depose Chicago Mayor Rahm Emanuel, Chicago police Superintendent Eddie Johnson, and several other key individuals in the saga.